matrix-org/synapse/docs/usage/administration/admin_faq.md

 ```

 The `media_ids` folder contains only the metadata of the media, not the media itself.
-Furthermore, only the `media_ids` that synapse manages itself are exported.
+Furthermore, only the `media_ids` that Synapse manages itself are exported.
 If another media repository (eg. [matrix-media-repo](https://github.com/turt2live/matrix-media-repo))
 is used, the data must be exported at this one.

 With the `media_ids` the media files can be downloaded.
 Media that have been sent in encrypted rooms are only retrieved in encrypted form.
-The following script can help with this:
+The following script can help with download the media files:

 ```bash
 #!/usr/bin/env bash